Geometry and shapes#

 </baselines>

-Use a point and a incline angle to define an straight line (iv).
+1. Use a point and an incline angle to define a straight line (iv).
 In this case, PreVABS will calculate the second key point (a’) and generate the base line.
 The PreVABS-computed second key point will always be “not lower” than the user-provided key point, which means the base line will always be pointing to the upper left or upper right, or to the right if it is horizontal.

 <baselines>